 Discobus routes

-The L 3 operates a return circuit between San Antonio and Ibiza Port.
-After leaving San Antonio, it then stops at these clubs: [UNVRS], Amnesia, Pacha, and finally the port.
-If you want to be dropped in Ibiza Town for a night out, then the port stop comes after the club stops, just by McDonald's.
-This bus route begins later in the night at 23:45 and runs until 06:00.
+The D1 line operates a return circuit between San Antonio and Ibiza Port.
+After leaving San Antonio, it then stops at these clubs: [UNVRS], Amnesia, Pacha, and finally Ibiza Port.
+If you want to be dropped off in Ibiza Town for a night out, then the port stop comes after the club stops, just by McDonald's.
+This bus route begins later in the night, around midnight and continues until around 06:00.

 If you are unsure, you can ask your fellow passengers, and your driver will often shout out the name of the club before each stop.
 Just make sure to listen out over the noise and ruckus, so you know where to get off.